romacw1484/DataMining-PortfolioOptimization/README.md

 - Use a diversified set of stocks spanning the major 11 industries.
 - Historical window spans 10 years of daily data (Dates from 03-30-2015 - 03--24-2025)

+File Descriptions:
+- Daily: Plots daily price of selected stocks
+- Dash Monte Carlo: Runs Monte Carlo simulation for a stock portfolio the user specifies with graph
+- James Sheet: Math from excel sheet James sent in Python for scalability

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 **Files**